NCSSM Counseling Services

 Text START to The Trevor Project 678-678 or call 1-866-488-7386

 Meet the Staff of Durham's Residential Counseling Services

 CAP (College, Academic, & Personal) Counselors - All NCSSM students are assigned to a CAP Counselor before they begin their junior year.
 Families and students can locate the name of their assigned counselor in Blackbaud.
 Counselors host introductory, small group meetings with their students at the beginning of every academic school year to introduce themselves and Counseling Services.
 CAP Counselors provide college and career planning, academic counseling, and personal counseling through individual, small and large group sessions.

-Personal Counselors - If a counselor or student believes that a student needs additional mental health support, the counselor and the student can discuss the possibility of additional support.
-If they agree that additional support would be beneficial, the student’s counselor can refer them to a NCSSM Personal Counselor.
-Personal Counselors provide support for chronic and more acute mental health needs.
+Wellness Counselors - If a counselor or student believes that a student needs additional mental health support, the student’s counselor can refer them to a NCSSM Wellness Counselor.
+Wellness Counselors provide support for more significant chronic and acute mental health needs.
 They also assist in coordinating referrals to outside mental health services.
-However, CAP Counselors can also make these referrals.
+CAP Counselors can also make these referrals.